Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

 Safe Cycle Video (4:41 video on You Tube)

-At 4:00, states that cyclist must give name and address in accident resulting in injury or property damage, and inaccurately notes that they must contact the police if death involved.
-In fact, police must be summoned by driver or cyclist if any injury or $1,000 in property damage.
+At 4:00, states that cyclist must give name and address in accident resulting in injury or property damage, and notes that they must contact the police if death involved.
+In fact, the police must also be summoned by the driver or cyclist if there has been any injury or $1,000 in property damage.

 NYPD Patrol Guide

 The NYPD Patrol Guide outlines procedures that cops on the beat are supposed to follow.
-The 2000-plus-page Guide is not available to the public on the NYPD site.
+The 2000-plus-page Guide was not available to the public on the NYPD site when I built this site.

 217-01: Vehicle Accidents: General Procedures